Orbit Visualization Tool User Guide

 The picture to the left depicts the OMNI2 Data Settings window accessible from the menu item Settings -> OMNI2 Settings...

 The activity checkboxes signal whether or not the corresponding activity data are retrieved from OMNI2 data instead of the corresponding user-controlled tables and are equivalent to the checkboxes in the data editors.
-For convenience and as a reality check, the current values as understood by OVT are displayed (unless the feature is disabled).
+For convenience and as a reality check, the current values as understood by OVT are displayed (unless the feature is disabled by the corresponding checkbox).

 Note: The OMNI2 data are automatically downloaded as files (each covering a year) from